 ✏️

-Note: Based on the data so far, we can correlate that the likeliest scenario is that our respondents expect to save around $15 a month on purchases for either clothes & accessories, electronics & gadgets, or health & wellness products.
+Note: Based on the data about coupon statistics so far, we can correlate that the likeliest scenario is that our respondents expect to save around $15 a month on purchases for either clothes & accessories, electronics & gadgets, or health & wellness products.

 Here’s a full breakdown of how big of a discount our respondents want for their entire shopping cart: